StamusNetworks/suricata-4-analysts/source/file-analysis.rst

 `filesha1 <https://suricata.readthedocs.io/en/latest/rules/file-keywords.html#filesha1>`_, and
 `filesha256 <https://suricata.readthedocs.io/en/latest/rules/file-keywords.html#filesha256>`_ keywords.
 All of these work the same way: they are given a file as an argument that has to contain one checksum per line and they will match if the checksum of the file is on the list (or not if the match is negated).

-For example, to alert on all excutables that are not on the list of known good executables (built from another tool), one can use:
+For example, to alert on all executables that are not on the list of known good executables (built from another tool), one can use:

 .. code-block::